 The contemporary art scene in Africa is vibrant, with many artists producing masterful pieces in relative obscurity.
 Although arts funding is often inadequate, you can help support artists by buying their work.
 A bright canvas by an up-and-coming Kenyan painter makes a wonderful souvenir, for example, and is more unique than the carved hippos and giraffes sold on every street corner.
 In this article, we list a handful of the best contemporary art galleries across all four corners of the continent.

 There are also many galleries that don't have websites; so be sure to keep an eye out for hidden treasure troves while you're traveling.

 Art Galleries in North Africa

-One of the leading independent art spaces in the region exhibits artworks by contemporary Arab artists.
-The three-floor building also stages weekly film screenings, experimental theater performances, music and public lectures.
+One of the leading independent art spaces in the region exhibits artworks by contemporary Arab and international artists.
+The gallery also stages film screenings, music performances and public lectures.

 Art Galleries in East Africa

 Addis Fine Art, Addis Ababa

 This pioneering gallery has branches in Addis Ababa and London.
 It focuses on promoting modern and contemporary fine art from across the Horn of Africa and hosts regular exhibitions, talks and events.

 Previously known as the Kuona Trust, this artists' collective is located in Nairobi's leafy suburbs and includes art workshops, lectures, exhibitions and residencies by international artists.
 It also hosts regular art sales.

 Banana Hill Art Gallery, Nairobi